CIS565-Fall-2017/Project3-CUDA-Path-Tracer/README.md

 ## BLOOPERS

 * It looks like motion blur!
-But actually it a problem with my random number generator :)
+But actually it was a problem with my random number generator :)

     ![b1](img/Bloopers/MB.png)